UPennEoR/radionopy/README.md

 [![Coverage Status](https://coveralls.io/repos/github/UPennEoR/radionopy/badge.svg?branch=master)](https://coveralls.io/github/UPennEoR/radionopy?branch=master)

-Python tools for calculating ionospheric rotation measure behavior for the effects of the ionosphere for radio telescope measurements.
+Python tools for calculating ionospheric rotation measure behavior for the effects of the ionosphere for radio telescope measurements!

 This is an attempt to make [ionFR](http://sourceforge.net/projects/ionfr) considerably more powerful and flexible.